forestryio/forestry.io/hugo/content/blog/block-labels-read-only-docs-and-more.md

 ![](https://downloads.intercomcdn.com/i/o/74958160/9c6cfa72409f11cd94269450/exclude_glob_pattern.png)

 Feel free to check out all changes and bug fixes in our [changelogs](https://forestry.io/docs/changelog/).

+As always, message us if you notice any bugs, have any questions or any feedback.